-Eolus is committed to apply responsible business practices throughout our value chain and promote sustainability within and beyond the boundaries of the company in line with the UN Sustainable Development Goals.
-We specifically acknowledge the importance of the international standards below and expects our suppliers to do the same.
+Eolus is committed to apply responsible business practices throughout our value chain and promote sustainable environmental, social and governance practices within and beyond the boundaries of the company in line with the UN Sustainable Development Goals.
+We specifically acknowledge and adhere to the international standards below and expects our suppliers to do the same.

-- the Universal Declaration of Human Rights UDHR - the UN (United Nations) Guiding Principles on Business and Human Rights - the Organisation for Economic Co-operation, and Development (OECD) guidelines for multinational enterprises - the International Labour Organizations (ILO's) eight core Conventions - the principles of UN Global Compact
+- The International Bill of Human Rights; - o the Universal Declaration of Human Rights UDHR - o the International Covenant on Economic, Social and Cultural Rights - o the International Covenant on Civil and Political Rights - the International Labour Organizations (ILO's) eight core Conventions - • - the UN (United Nations) Guiding Principles on Business and Human Rights - the Organisation for Economic Co-operation, and Development (OECD) Guidelines for Multinational Enterprises on Responsible Business Conduct - the principles of UN Global Compact

-By acknowledging this Code or agreed equivalent standard, suppliers and business partners (including their corporate bodies, employees, representatives, subcontractors, and business partners) commit to:
+By acknowledging this CoC or agreed equivalent standard, suppliers and business partners (including their corporate bodies, employees, representatives, subcontractors, and business partners) commit to:

 - Due Diligence Eolus understands due diligence as an ongoing risk management process to identify, prevent and mitigate human rights and environmental risks and account for how they are addressed.
-Eolus is responsible for identifying and addressing risks within our own organization as well as in our supply chain and we require our suppliers to commit to identifying and addressing risks in their own organization and supply chain. - Continuous improvement Eolus believes in continuous improvement and recognizes that working with the Code's principles is a dynamic rather than a static process.
+Eolus is responsible for identifying and addressing risks within our own organization as well as in our supply chain and we require our suppliers to commit to identifying and addressing risks in their own organization and supply chain. - Continuous improvement Eolus believes in continuous improvement and recognizes that working with the CoC's principles is a dynamic rather than a static process.
 Suppliers and business partners will be at different stages of development.
 Eolus pledges to work together with suppliers and business partners to achieve continuous improvement. - Cooperation Eolus believes in greater impact, and better chance of identifying, preventing, mitigating, and remediating human rights- and environmental violations by working together.

 Suppliers are expected to cooperate with their stakeholders, including Eolus, to continuously improve social and environmental performance.

 - Cascading requirements Suppliers and business partners ensure the requirements, on humanand labour rights as well as environmental standards, are cascaded to, and complied with by, its own operations and its suppliers, including intermediaries that are involved in the worker recruitment process.
-With regard to stakeholders within suppliers and business partners' sphere of influence, follow up activities on the Code of Conduct observance is expected. - Code adherence Suppliers and Business Partners shall have adequate risk management and controls in place to ensure compliance with this Code or an agreed equivalent standard.
-Suppliers and Business Partners shall always adhere to national laws and regulations as well as the content of this Code. - Grievance channels and remediation mechanisms Supplier and business partners shall make appropriate grievance mechanisms available to all employees, workers and stakeholders, including affected communities, to make comments, recommendations, reports, or complaints concerning human- and labour rights, environmental issues or suppliers' or business partners' business practices.
+With regard to stakeholders within suppliers and business partners' sphere of influence, follow up activities on the Code of Conduct observance is expected. - Code adherence Suppliers and Business Partners shall have adequate risk management and controls in place to ensure compliance with this CoC or an agreed equivalent standard.
+Suppliers and Business Partners shall always adhere to national laws and regulations as well as the content of this CoC. - Grievance channels and remediation mechanisms Supplier and business partners shall make appropriate grievance mechanisms available to all employees, workers and stakeholders, including affected communities, to make comments, recommendations, reports, or complaints concerning human- and labour rights, environmental issues or suppliers' or business partners' business practices.
 Follow up routines to manage complaints, including remediation process shall be in place.